-How profitable a bank is affects its long-term survivability.
-A bank can retain its earnings, boosting its capital cushion, or use them to address problematic loans, potentially making the bank more resilient in times of trouble.
-However, banks that are losing money are less able to do those things.
+How profitable a bank is affects its safety and soundness.
+Earnings can be retained by the bank, giving a boost to its capital buffer, or be used to address problematic loans, potentially making the bank more resilient in times of trouble.
+Conversely, losses reduce a bank's ability to do those things.

-Wilmington Trust, National Association fell short of the national average on Bankrate's earnings test, achieving a score of 14 out of a possible 30.
+Wilmington Trust, National Association underperformed the average on Bankrate's earnings test, achieving a score of 12 out of a possible 30.

-For the twelve months ended June 30, 2017, the bank recorded net income of $17.2 million on total equity of $515.4 million.
-The bank had an annualized return on average assets, or ROA, of 0.84 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $30.3 million on total equity of $529.6 million.
+The bank experienced an annualized return on average assets, or ROA, of 0.74 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.